Next walking tour: No dates yet

 The story so far:

 Elizabeth Gaskell was born Elizabeth Stevenson in Chelsea and raised in Knutsford.
-She worked in Manchester, combatting poverty and ignorance, spreading the word about non-comformist Christianity and devising fiendish literary plots.
+She worked in Manchester, combating poverty and ignorance, spreading the word about non-conformist Christianity and devising fiendish literary plots.

 Gaskell wrote about love: “He could not forget the touch of her arms around his neck, impatiently felt as it had been at the time; but now the recollection of her clinging defence of him, seemed to thrill him through and through—to melt away every resolution, all power of self-control, as if it were wax before a fire.”